munibmesinovic/SurvBench/README.md

 ```

 The script will execute the full pipeline: loading the cohort, splitting by patient, processing all modalities, aggregating into time windows, applying imputation and scaling, and saving the final files.
+NOTE: Even if you do imputation, the preprocessing will generate missingness masks for your arrays in case you don't want to use imputed data

 -----